Jhbai/methods/README.md

 (3) Move cublas64_12.dll, cublasLt64_12.dll, cudart64_12.dll to "{path}\{venv}\Library\bin"

 (4) Modify the code in "{path}\{venv}\Lib\site-packages\llama_cpp", where the code is in this repo (just copy paste)

+# Reason for doing this

+Because when  trying to update the compiled llama_cpp_python package, it appears the latest version available is only 0.3.4.
+However, there are latent bugs within the coroutine and CUDA library implementations.